General Terms and Conditions NUYTTEN LEGAL TRANSLATIONS

 6. The Client’s Capacity

-The client is considered to act in the capacity of author of the text to be translated and expressly authorizes its translation in compliance with article 12 of the Belgian Act of 22 March 1986 on copyright.
+The client is considered to act in the capacity of author of the text to be translated and expressly authorizes its translation.

 The translator holds the copyright on the translated text.
 The text may not be reproduced in any form, in whole or in part, or in any manner, even electronically, without the express prior written permission from the translator.